SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 Starting a Hub
 ~~~~~~~~~~~~~~
 To start a hub with default parameters, run the following command from a command-line shell.
 This
-will work on all the supported platforms, Windows Linux, or MacOs.
+will work on all the supported platforms, Windows Linux, or Mac OSX.

 .. code-block:: bash

-    java -jar selenium-server-standalone-2.21.0.jar -role hub
+    java -jar selenium-server-standalone-2.38.0.jar -role hub

 This starts a hub using default parameter values.
 We'll explain these parameters in folowing
 subsections.
 Note that you will likely have to change the version number in the jar filename